![]() |

 house guest who had left his clothes next to the couch when he retired

-hadn’t latched her cage well enough when I ran to get a phone call in
+scare at a very memorable time.
+I ran to get a phone call in

-food and water, but did not find her that night.
+food and water but did not find her that night.
 I was determined to

 my beautiful baby girl the next night.
 Two nights later I got home from